AutoUi for GameMaker

 Let's look at another small example - a simple tooltip:

-Here we're adding multiple elements to the container now, and as you can see they will stack vertically (due to the container's first parameter (AuiDirection.vertical).
+Here we're adding multiple elements to the container now, and as you can see they will stack vertically (due to the auto_container_v_bg).

-And with a simple addition, you can add a nice typewrite effect (with optional parameters to control the speed), and an indent to the description text (the additional lines are highlighted below):
+And with a simple addition, you can add a nice typewrite effect (with optional parameters to control the speed), and an indent to the description text:

 Resulting in:

-Let's now look at some simple functions under the hood and create a dialog box!
+Let's now look at some useful functions under the hood and create a modal dialog box!

 Hopefully you can start to see how easy it is to create a modular UI, allowing you to change elements individually, add extra padding, or simply adjust the order of the elements without the headache of coding it manually!